Radmilla Cody

 Radmilla A. Cody (born 1975) is a Navajo model, singer, and anti-domestic violence activist who was the 46th Miss Navajo from 1997 to 1998.

 She was the first biracial Miss Navajo and thus so far the only Miss Navajo partially of African-American heritage, her nomination sparked considerable debate over Navajo identity.
 After her tenure, allegations of drug-trafficking and involvement in money-laundering, resulting in her subsequent arrest and imprisonment, led to verbal racial attacks as well as support.

 Early life

-Cody was born into the clan of the Navajo Nation.
+Cody was born into the clan and born for of the Navajo Nation.
 Her father is African-American.
 She was raised in the rural areas of the Navajo Nation by her maternal grandmother, speaking Navajo.
 In an interview with Vermont Public Radio, Cody recalled an instance of her grandmother getting upset with her when she spoke English, which, according to her grandmother, was nothing but "walla walla walla."
 Daily chores included the herding of sheep and occasional weaving.
 Cody later recalled that this time spent in relative solitude gave her time to practice her early singing skills with the "first audience [being] the sheep", and the surrounding environment gave her an appreciation of the sounds of nature.
 Since her grandmother had converted to Christianity, another influence was Christian choirs visiting the local church.